Shishir1991/Python-Project/README.md

 For questions 8 to 20, we'll be using the Bank Personal Loan Modelling dataset and Jupyter Notebook for answer the questions.

 [JUPYTER NOTEBOOK](https://github.com/shishir1991/Descriptive-Statistics-PythonPackage/blob/main/Descriptive%20Statistics-Jupyter%20Notebook.ipynb)

+### Deliverables for Solution
+- A Jupyter notebook detailing the steps.